lauratitolo/lauratitolo.github.io/content/authors/admin/_index.md

 I earned a Bachelor’s and a Master’s degree in Computer Science from the University of Udine, both received with full marks and honors (summa cum laude).

 My research focuses on different aspects and applications of formal methods.<br>
-At <b>NASA</b> I was developing new tools for the formal verification and analysis ofsafety-critical avionics applications.
-In particular, I developed and appliedrigorous techniques for improving the reliability of airspace software involvingfinite-precision computations.
+At <b>NASA</b> I was developing new tools for the formal verification and analysis of safety-critical avionics applications.
+In particular, I developed and applied rigorous techniques for improving the reliability of airspace software involving finite-precision computations.
-I was the main developer of the [PRECiSA](https://github.com/nasa/PRECiSA) round-offerror static analyzer for floating-point programs and the [ReFlow](https://github.comnasa/reflow) floating-point C code extractor.
+I was the main developer of the [PRECiSA](https://github.com/nasa/PRECiSA) round-off error static analyzer for floating-point programs and the [ReFlow](https://github.comnasa/reflow) floating-point C code extractor.
-In addition, I contributed to different PVS libraries for structured natural languagerequirements, hybrid systems' verification, and temporal logics.<br>
+In addition, I contributed to different PVS libraries for structured natural language requirements, hybrid systems' verification, and temporal logics.<br>
 At <b>Code Metal</b> I am applying formal verification techniques to improve thequality of automatically transpiled code for edge computing.

 I am an active member of the formal methods and programming languages communities,and I have served as program committee chair and member in several international conferences.